FindMySchool LogoFindMySchool

 Because this is an all-through school, performance needs reading in two parts.

-In the most recently published key stage 2 data, 75.33% of pupils reached the expected standard in reading, writing and mathematics combined, above the England figure of 62%.
-At the higher standard, 6.67% reached greater depth, compared with the England figure of 8%, so the top-end attainment is an area to watch alongside the strong pass rate.
+In the 2024-25 / 2025 dataset, 50% of pupils reached the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% reached the higher benchmark, so top-end attainment remains an area to watch alongside the pass-rate picture.

-Reading is a clear strength in the underlying measures, with a reading scaled score of 104.
-Mathematics sits at 101, and grammar, punctuation and spelling at 106.
+Reading is a relative strength in the underlying measures, with a reading scaled score of 103.
+Mathematics sits at 100, and grammar, punctuation and spelling at 102.

 For parents comparing local options, this is a good use case for the FindMySchool Local Hub comparison tool, since the primary and secondary profiles point in different directions, and the best “fit” depends on your child’s stage and starting point.